wp-plugins/events-made-easy/readme.txt

 * Bugfix: only show location info in the ical feed if there's actually a location
 * Bugfix: ical fix for multiday allday events (they ended a day too soon)
 * Bugfix: use str_replace for replacing placeholders, to avoid issues with replacement strings containing $13 (preg_replace interprets those as backreferences)
+* Bugfix: the booking price is now shown correctly as floating point, not just ainteger

 = 1.2.4 =
 * Bugfix: prevent double header/footer appearance in event lists